Para leer este artículo en español, haga clic aquí.

 Every election cycle, the issue of immigration resurfaces for the American voter and with the crisis at the border, this issue has recently received even more attention in the mainstream.
 But for undocumented immigrants, immigration policy is more than a current event; it impacts their daily lives.

 This project is dear to my heart because I am the daughter of immigrants and I am increasingly disappointed in politicians’ false promises to my community.
-Additionally, this project is special because I got to bring a little bit of myself into it, by interviewing my immigrant father.
 I hope this project can bring clarity and inspire people to always pay attention to how policies affect the most marginalized, no matter who is in office.

-Many may be surprised to know that in 1986, Republican President Ronald Reagan signed arguably the most beneficial immigration reform in U.S. history.
-The Simpson-Mazzoli Act of 1986 gave a path to citizenship to almost 3 million undocumented immigrants, one of those being my father.
+In 1986, Republican President Ronald Reagan signed arguably the most beneficial immigration reform law in U.S. history.
+The Simpson-Mazzoli Act of 1986 gave a path to citizenship to almost 3 million undocumented immigrants living in the U.S. at the time.

+Juan Castellanos, another beneficiary of Reagan’s amnesty also expresses how his life changed after getting papers.
 “I started to work more, to go out more.
 We started to go out and have fun more, and have a normal life.
-We had more friends, started going to school, and after work, we would do activities.”
+We had more friends, started going to school, and after work we would do activities after work.”
+You can read more about Juan’s experience in this series’ next article.